LinusWemmer/gn_tool/README.md

 Possible Errors:
 ---------------
-Small errors can occur in the software due to errors in the parsing from ParZu, these issues cannot be fixed.
+Small errors can occur in the software due to errors in the parsing from ParZu.